lemlac/mulem/docs/reference.md

     print("x is 0 or 1 or 2 or 3 or 4")
 ```

 You can create an named tuple instead of a position tuple too.
 Members can have names by adding the name and a colon `:` in front of each index.
 It must be a valid variable name.
-If you define a member as `name:`, you can access it in the next expression with `_.name`.
+If you define a member with `name:`, you can access it in the next expression with `_.name`.

 ```
 -- Split `x` into 3 components and collect.